Legislators should focus on reducing Minnesota’s occupational licensing burden

 Numerous bills regarding occupational licensing have been introduced in the current legislative session.
 In some ways, our state is moving in the right direction.
 However, some of the bills introduced threaten to add Minnesota’s already growing occupational licensing burden.
 Here are some of those bad bills.

-SF 822: A bill to license music therapy
+SF 822: A bill to license music therapists

 Licensing music therapists has been in consideration for a long time.
 In 2012, a bill was introduced for Minnesota to create a music therapy license.
 If passed, the Certification Board of Music Therapists would have been recognized as the official licensing board for music therapists.
 Fortunately, this bill did not pass.
 However, similar efforts have been introduced in subsequent years including in the current session.